adamurban04/Learn-Web-Development/README.md

 This project is developed in HTML and CSS and aims to help people learn HTML and CSS fundamentals**

 Check out:
-- The html and css code along with media
+- The HTML and CSS code along with media

 Contributors: